lvbernal/lvbernal.github.io/index.markdown

 Hello!
 I am Leonardo.

-I am a Telematics Engineer by profession, with a Master's degree in Computer Science and Telecommunications.
-I enjoy development, and for more than 17 years I have worked on [projects](/projects){:target="_blank"} mainly related to Telecommunications and _mHealth_.
+I am a Telematics Engineer, with a Master's degree in Informatics and Telecommunications.
+I enjoy development, and for more than 17 years I have worked on [projects](/projects){:ta1rget="_blank"} mainly related to Telecommunications and mHealth.

 I have also participated in technical studies to define operating and coexistence parameters for wireless technologies such as 5G, DVB-T2, and LTE.